He has filed the necessary papers to signal his candidacy for the presidency of the United States as a Republican.

 Mrs. Clinton's cleaning his clock in all these polls, even in Iowa now.

-Senator John Warner will join what I mean, this is weekend news, and it but it looks like it's still held.
+Senator John Warner will join what, I mean, this is weekend news, but it looks like it still held, a unanimous Senate Republican caucus.

-Forty-nine Republicans opposing a Senate vote on Warner's anti-Bush administration resolution unless competing resolutions are also voted on.
+49 Republicans opposing a Senate vote on Warner's anti-Bush administration resolution unless competing resolutions are also voted on.

-This is uh a spokesman here for Warner saying Senator Warner supports the Senate Republican leadership's effort to establish a free and open debate on Iraq on the Senate floor, including possible amendments.
+This is a spokesman here for Warner saying Senator Warner supports the Senate Republican leadership's effort to establish a free and open debate on Iraq on the Senate floor, including possible amendments.

-Earlier in the day, and this goes back to I think this is Saturday.
+Earlier in the day, and this goes back to, I think this is Saturday.

-Uh uh earlier in the day, Mr. Warner told colleagues during a closed-door strategy meeting at the Library of Congress that he opposes the manner in which Harry Reed is conducting debate on his resolution, which condemns the surge.
+Earlier in the day, Mr. Warner told colleagues during a closed-door strategy meeting at the Library of Congress that he opposes the manner in which Harry Reed is conducting debate on his resolution, which condemns the surge.

 Senate Republicans are opposed to a vote on the Warner resolution unless they also get votes on two others.